Ram Jain, MSc. Yoga

 Life was hard, I lost hope that circumstances would ever improve.

 One snowy, wet night, I had to work the night shift at a warehouse 12 km away.
 I left for work on my bicycle, which had seen better days.
 The seat twisted, and the wheels buckled.
 I fell many times due to the icy road.
 The cycle chain would come off each time I fell, and I had to put it back.

 It was dark, cold, and rainy.
 I fell again, hard this time.
-My clothes were wet, my hands all black and greasy; the cycle was broken and not moving.
+My clothes were wet, my hands all black and greasy; the cycle chain was jammed and not moving.
 I was in a panic because I was already late for my shift.
 I knew the supervisor would not allow me to work today and would lose a day's income.

-Feeling defeated, tears came to my eyes, and I could not hold them back.
+I did not know what to do, feeling helpless, tears came to my eyes, and I could not hold them back.